-This will enable aa virtual machine user to copy and paste between the virtual machine and the host computer.
+This will enable a virtual machine user to copy and paste between the virtual machine and the host computer.
 The virtual machine is distinct from the host computer and does not share the same clipboard by default.

-TheThe virtual machine is created and configured, nextnext install thethe Linux operatingoperating system.
+The virtual machine is created and configured, next install the Linux operating system.

-Linux installation
+Linux Installation